Azure/azure-docs-sdk-java/docs-ref-conceptual/java-supported-jdk-runtime.md

 Java developers on Azure and Azure Stack can build and run production Java applications using [Azul Systems Zulu Enterprise builds of OpenJDK](https://www.azul.com/downloads/azure-only/zulu/) without incurring additional support costs.
 You can use any Java runtime you want on Azure, but when you use Zulu you get free maintenance updates and can create support issues with Microsoft with a  [qualified Azure support plan](https://azure.microsoft.com/support/plans/).

+Developers can use their own Java runtimes, including Oracle JDK and Red Hat JDK, to run their apps on Azure and connect to Azure services and features.
+The production edition of Oracle Java SE continues to be available to Java developers running  workloads in Azure Windows or Linux virtual machines.

 ## Supported Java versions and update schedule

 Azul Systems will provide fully-supported [Zulu Enterprise builds of OpenJDK for Microsoft Azure](https://www.azul.com/downloads/azure-only/zulu/) for all long-term support (LTS) versions of Java, starting with Java SE 7, 8, and 11.
 More information can be found in the [Azul press release](https://www.azul.com/press_release/free-java-production-support-for-microsoft-azure-azure-stack).